 The group campground offers one large group campsite, available for tent and RV camping.
 It can accommodate up to 75 people and about 15 vehicles.
 There are no utility hookups at the site and roads, as well as the parking area, are gravel and dirt.

 The open but shaded site is equipped with multiple tables, a campfire circle with multiple surrounding benches and grills.
-Vault toilets and drinking water are provided at the campground.
+Flush toilets and drinking water are provided at the campground.